 While roller derby is a full contact sport, there are very specific rules about where players can be hit and which body parts can be used to hit other players with.
 These include: no elbows, no tripping, no back blocking (hitting another player in the back), no cutting track (going out of bounds to get in front of another player) and no fighting.
 A referee will call a penalty when observing violations of the rules.

-Players who commit a penalty are sent to the ‘box’ for one minute, leaving their teams short a player: a particular risk when that player is a jammer – a situation usually called a ‘power jam’.
+Players who commit a penalty are sent to the ‘box’ for thirty seconds, leaving their teams short a player: a particular risk when that player is a jammer – a situation usually called a ‘power jam’.

 There are over 35 pages of rules in the current rule set – check out the WFTDA site for more detailed information.